Zanatticus/High-Performance-Computing/Homework/HW2/Problem1/README.md

 |    Value of Pi    	|   3.141396  	|   3.141222   	|   3.141653   	|   3.1421595  	|   3.141157   	|  3.14160825  	|  3.14173675  	|  3.141699094 	|
 |      Speedup*     	|      1      	| 0.7971110165 	| 0.7967367072 	| 0.7637785187 	| 0.7342671122 	| 0.7573959299 	| 0.5249622344 	| 0.2932086458 	|

-<p align="center">Table 6: Strong Scaling for Monte Carlo Method to Approximate PI using OpenMP.
+<p align="center">Table 6: Weak Scaling for Monte Carlo Method to Approximate PI using OpenMP.
 Speedup is compared against single-threaded performance.</p>

 ### Leibniz's Formula for Approximating PI using OpenMP